5jt/dyalog-cookbook/manuscript/05_logging.md

 `MyApp` failed because there is no file or folder `Z:\texts\Does_not_exist`.
 That triggered an error in the APL code.
 The interpreter tried to display an error message and looked for input from a developer from the session.
 But a runtime task has no session, so at that point the interpreter popped the alert message and `MyApp` died.

+A> # CONTINUE workspaces
-T> Prior to version 16.0, as soon as you close the message box a CONTINUE workspace was created in the current directory.
+A> Prior to version 16.0, as soon as you close the message box a CONTINUE workspace was created in the current directory.
 Such a CONTINUE WS can be loaded and investigated, making it easy to figure out what the problem is.
 However, this is only true if it is a single-threaded application since workspaces cannot be saved when more than one thread is running.
-T>
+A>
-T>With version 16.0 you can still force the interpreter to drop a CONTINUE workspace by enabling the old behaviour with `2704⌶ 1` while `2704⌶ 0` would disable it, but that's the default anyway.
+A> With version 16.0 you can still force the interpreter to drop a CONTINUE workspace by enabling the old behaviour with `2704⌶ 1` while `2704⌶ 0` would disable it, but that's the default anyway.
-T>
+A>
-T> Note that for analyzing purposes a CONTINUE workspace must be loaded in an already running instance of Dyalog.
+A> Note that for analyzing purposes a CONTINUE workspace must be loaded in an already running instance of Dyalog.
 In other words: don't double-click a CONTINUE!
 The reason is that `⎕DM` and `⎕DMX` are overwritten in the process of booting SALT, meaning that you loose the error message.
 You _may_ be able to recreate them by re-executing the failing line but that might be dangerous, or fail in a different way when executed without the application having been initialised properly.
-T>
+A>
-T> Note also that the CONTINUE is always saved in the current directory; in version 16.0 there is no way to tell the interpreter to save the CONTINUE workspace elsewhere.
+A> Note also that the CONTINUE is always saved in the current directory; in version 16.0 there is no way to tell the interpreter to save the CONTINUE workspace elsewhere.
 That is unfortunate since it will fail for your own stand-alone EXEs if they are installed in the standard folders for executables under Windows, `C:\Program Files` (64-bit programs) and `C:\Program Files (x86)` (32-bit programs) because even as an admin you cannot write to those folders or any of its sub folders.
 But Windows saves it anyway!
 In case of a program attempts to write to a banned location Windows tells them "Sure, no problem" but saves them in a folder `"C:\Users\kai\AppData\Local\VirtualStore\Program Files\Dyalog\Dyalog APL-64 16.0 Unicode\CONTINUE.dws"` in case you are running Dyalog APL 64-bit Unicode version 16.0.

 The next version of `MyApp` could do better by having the program recording what happens to a log file.